Fantom-Factory/afFancordion/readme.md

 ### run

-The `run` command runs another Concordion fixture and prints an appropriate success / failure link to it.
+The `run` command runs another Fancordion fixture and prints an appropriate success / failure link to it.

 The command path must be the name of the Fixture type to run.
 The fixture type may be qualified.